Rupert Boneham

-Rupert Frederick Boneham (/'boʊnəm/ BOH-nəm; born January 27, 1964) is an American mentor for troubled teens who became known to reality television audiences in 2003 as a contestant on Survivor: Pearl Islands.
-He later appeared on the All Stars, Heroes vs. Villains, and Blood vs. Water seasons of Survivor, placing fourth, sixth, and 20th, respectively.
+Rupert Frederick Boneham (/'boʊnəm/ BOH-nəm; born January 27, 1964) is an American mentor for troubled teens who became known to reality television audiences in 2003 as a contestant on Survivor: Pearl Islands, where he placed eighth.
+He later appeared on the All-Stars, Heroes vs. Villains, and Blood vs. Water seasons of Survivor, placing fourth, sixth, and 20th, respectively.
 He was ultimately a fan favorite among Survivor viewers, who voted him a million-dollar winner on Survivor: America's Tribal Council, a special episode of Survivor: All-Stars.
 The prize was awarded after a nationwide popular vote in which Boneham received 85% of the votes cast.
 Boneham and his wife Laura later competed on the 31st season of The Amazing Race and were the second team eliminated.

-Boneham was the 2012 Libertarian nominee for governor of Indiana, losing to Republican nominee, and future Vice President of the United States, Mike Pence.
+Boneham was the Libertarian nominee for the 2012 Indiana gubernatorial election, losing to Republican nominee, and future Vice President of the United States, Mike Pence.

 Survivor

 Pearl Islands

 During Survivor: Pearl Islands, Boneham quickly became one of the most popular Survivor contestants, and was well known as a "gentle giant" for his distinctive appearance, which included a huge beard, tie-dye shirt and large size, as well as a boisterous, friendly-but-focused personality.

 Boneham was a preselected member of the Drake tribe, before his arrival on the island for Survivor: Pearl Islands.
 For the first three episodes he was part of an alliance with Sandra Diaz-Twine, Christa Hastie, and Trish Dunn.
 In episode four, Boneham's tribe lost immunity, but he was kidnapped by the Morgan tribe and did not attend Tribal Council.
 He temporarily looked after a wounded python he found named Balboa, who became the namesake of the merged tribe.
 In Episode Six, Drake lost their third immunity challenge, and Dunn conspired with Diaz-Twine, "Jonny Fairplay" Dalton, and Shawn Cohen to vote out Boneham, but he was saved by Diaz-Twine and Cohen, sending Dunn home instead.
 After the next Tribal Council when Cohen was voted out, Burton Roberts from Drake and Lillian "Lil" Morris from Morgan returned to the game, as part of the Outcast twist, and both joined the Drake alliance at the merge.
 After two Morgan members had been eliminated, Dalton, Roberts and Morris sided with Darrah Johnson and Tijuana "Ti" Bradley from the Morgan tribe and successfully voted Boneham out on Day 27, in a vote of 5–2–1.
 That night he became the tenth contestant voted out of the competition (eleventh overall) and the second member of the jury.
 On Day 39, Boneham cast his jury vote for Diaz-Twine, who would be named the winner of the season.